New Openings

 When it comes to content itself, restaurants should promote their brand, establish a voice and use photography to preview tantalizing menu items.
 Here are some content suggestions for new restaurants to feature on their channels:

-Menu item spotlights — Highlight opening day menu items with beautiful photos and descriptions of food and drinks.
+Include menu item spotlights.
+Post opening day menu items using beautiful photos and descriptions of food and drinks.
 Have a top-notch wine cellar?
 Be sure to take followers on a visual journey of their dining experience to the point where they can almost taste it.

 Once you’ve started creating social media content, add links to your website that drive to your handles, making it easy for users to engage more deeply with your brand.
 It’s a simple way to earn more followers and convert them into loyal customers.

-Work with a PR Agency to Build Hype
+6. Work with a PR agency to build hype

 Every restaurant has a unique story to tell, and a solid public relations strategy will help that story get told.
 If it's in your budget, working with a PR company goes a long way in generating media buzz and building awareness for your launch.